What factors affect smoke taint in the vineyard?

 Sensory impacts of smoke

-Both the volatile phenols and the precursor compounds are known to have a sensory impact on wine.
-The following fact sheet provides sensory thresholds for smoke taint compounds and additional information about the sensory effects of smoke taint in wine: Sensory impact of smoke exposure (AWRI fact sheet).
+Both the volatile phenols and glycosides are known to have a sensory impact on wine.
+The AWRI fact sheet Sensory impact of smoke exposure provides sensory thresholds for smoke compounds and additional information about the sensory effects of smoke compounds in wine.
 A study investigating consumer acceptance of wine blends with differing proportions of smoke-affected wine was completed in early 2020, with results summarised here: Case study: consumer acceptance of smoke-affected wines (AWRI fact sheet).

 Smoke exposure and likelihood of smoke taint